 The availability of certain sales charge waivers and discounts will depend on whether you purchase your shares directly from the Funds or through a financial intermediary.
 As described in Appendix A to this Prospectus, financial intermediaries may have different policies and procedures regarding the availability of CDSC waivers.
 In all instances, it is the purchaser's responsibility to notify the Funds or the purchaser's financial intermediary at the time of purchase of any relationship or other facts qualifying the purchaser for sales charge waivers or discounts.
 For waivers and discounts not available through a particular intermediary, shareholders will have to purchase Fund shares directly from the Funds or through another intermediary to receive these waivers or discounts.
-Please see "Appendix A- Waivers and Discounts Available from Certain Intermediaries" of the Prospectus for a description of waivers or discounts available through certain intermediaries.
+Please see "Appendix A- Waivers and Discounts available through certain Intermediaries.